 - Search Console Core Web Vitals report: You can now get insights from your site straight from Search Console!
 Great to get a feel for how your site is performing.

 - Chrome comes with several developer tools: a Core Web Vitals report (from Chrome 88) and a Core Web Vitals overlay (from Chrome 90), with more on the way.

 These are the Core Web Vitals

-Sometime in 2021, Google will update their algorithms to incorporate a new ranking factor: page experience.
+Starting from June 2021, Google will update its algorithms to incorporate a new ranking factor: page experience.
 To measure page experience, Google developed a new set of metrics called the Web Vitals.
-Within these Web Vitals, you can find three core metrics: Largest Contentful Paint, First Input Delay and Cumulative Layout Shift.
-These stand for performance, responsiveness and visual stability — the three pillars of Google’s page experience update.
+You can find three core metrics within these Web Vitals: Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.
+These stand for performance, responsiveness, and visual stability — the three pillars of Google’s page experience update.